AWS Environments

 You will enter these access keys when you create the AWS environment in Control Hub.

-Create an AWS environment to define where to deploy StreamSets engines in your AWS account.
+Configure an AWS environment to define where to deploy IBM StreamSets engines in your AWS account.

-Important: Before creating an environment, your AWS administrator must complete the required prerequisites.
+Important: Before configuring an environment, your AWS administrator must complete the required prerequisites.

 Define the Environment